htcondor/htcondor/docs/admin-manual/policy-configuration.rst

       use feature : GPUs

-Use of this configuration tempdate invokes the *condor_gpu_discovery* tool to create a custom resource, with a custom resource name of ``GPUs``, and it generates the ClassAd attributes needed to advertise the GPUs. *condor_gpu_discovery* is invoked in a mode that discovers
+Use of this configuration template invokes the *condor_gpu_discovery* tool to create a custom resource, with a custom resource name of ``GPUs``, and it generates the ClassAd attributes needed to advertise the GPUs. *condor_gpu_discovery* is invoked in a mode that discovers